eugenetangkj/tp/docs/DeveloperGuide.md

 **Main Success Scenario**

 1. User views an internship entry.
-2. InternBuddy updates the right UI panel with the details of the internship that is being viewed, and displays a success message.
+2. InternBuddy updates the View Panel with the details of the internship that is being viewed, and displays a success message.

     Use case ends.